MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

 \subsubsection{Galaxy pair selection}

 Given that the redshift distribution of our sample lies mainly between 0.01 and 0.06, deviations from the Hubble flow (i.e., peculiar velocities) can have a non-negligible effect on the projected distance calculations for the smaller redshift values.
 Therefore, we account for this prior to the search of close companions by applying the flow model of \citet{Tonry2000} to derive the redshifts corrected for peculiar velocities and linearly tapering to the observed values between $z = 0.02$ and 0.03.
 A similar approach can be found in \citet{Baldry2012}.
-Unless stated differently, from now we will be always using and referring to the corrected redshifts.
-Next, to select close pairs (i.e., stage 1 of the merger sequence) we made our main query in the NSA catalog and complemented it with SDSS DR18.
-We looked for the closest companion within a projected radius of $r_{\text{p}}=50 \text{ kpc}$ and velocity separation lower than $|\Delta v|\leq 300\text{ km}\text{ s}^{-1}$ with respect to the MaNGA galaxies.
-The projected radius was calculated considering the peculiar velocity corrected redshifts, while for the velocity separation we used the observed (non-corrected) redshifts.
-In this step, we are only considering galaxies that have not been already classified as any merger stage.
-Since we are focusing on the effects of interaction on our main sample, which is composed of MaNGA galaxies, the mass ratio is computed as $\mu = M_{\star \text{M}}/M_{\star \text{c}}$, where $M_{\star \text{M}}$ and $M_{\star \text{c}}$ are the stellar masses of the MaNGA and the companion galaxies, respectively.
-In order to avoid extremely minor interactions, we restricted the search to companions that yielded a mass ratio $\mu\le10$ based on their NSA Petrosian stellar mass (in the case of SDSS we applied this restriction after deriving the stellar mass, as explained in Sect.~\ref{sec:mass_ratio}).
-We also used the mass ratio to classify as major mergers those with $\mu\leq4$, while those with $\mu>4$ were classified as minor mergers \citep[e.g.][]{Lotz2011, Ellison2013}.
-When applicable, we also discarded those cases where $\chi_{r}^{2}>5$ for either the MaNGA galaxy or the companion, where $\chi_{r}^{2}$ is the goodness of fit reduced $\chi^{2}$ value resulting from the spectral energy distribution (SED) fitting (see Sect.~\ref{sec:mass_ratio}).
-In order to further increase the classification quality, the projected separation, velocity separation, mass ratio and $\chi^{2}$ restrictions were also applied to stage 2 galaxies.
-However since the tidal interaction can have an important effect on the measured mass ratio and luminosities, those with $\mu > 10$ or $\chi^{2} > 5$ were not reclassified as stage 0, but instead they were simply excluded from the analysis.
-In addition, since we are interested in dwarf-dwarf interactions, we have excluded all galaxies with non-dwarf companions (i.e., companions with $M_{\star} \geq 10^{10} \text{ M}_{\odot} $) from the galaxy interaction analysis (Sects.~\ref{sec:AGN_stages} and~\ref{sec:Int_Fraction_AGN}).
-Some of the companions in stages 1 and 2 were not found in NSA nor SDSS, but were identified via visual inspection and confirmed as being interacting with spectroscopic redshifts from the NASA Extragalactic Database (NED\footnote{\url{https://ned.ipac.caltech.edu/}}) or, in those cases where the companion lies within the MaNGA IFU, from the spectra of the spaxels corresponding to the companion.
-We will be referring to these as the ``manually found'' galaxies.
-Finally, for a few cases where the companion galaxy did not have an available measured spectroscopic redshift and was not within the MaNGA IFU but had unambiguous signs of interaction with the respective MaNGA galaxy, the spectroscopic redshifts of the latter were assigned to the companions.
+Unless stated differently, from now we always use and refer to the corrected redshifts.
+Next, to select close pairs (i.e., stage 1 of the merger sequence) we made our main query in the NSA catalog and complemented it with SDSS DR18 only considering galaxies that have not already been classified as any other merger stage.
+We looked for the closest companion within a projected radius of $r_{\text{p}}=50 \text{ kpc}$ and velocity separation $|\Delta v|\leq 300~\text{km}~\text{s}^{-1}$ with respect to the MaNGA galaxies.
+We calculated $r_{p}$ for each galaxy considering the peculiar velocity corrected redshifts, while for $\Delta v$ we used the observed (non-corrected) redshifts.